 In the Client Server communications pattern, each Client can select a policy independent of the policy selected by other Clients.

-For the Publish Subscribe communications pattern, the SecurityPolicy is associated with a published DataSet and all Subscribers must utilize the same SecurityPolicy.
+For the Publish Subscribe communications pattern, the SecurityPolicy is associated with a published DataSet and all Subscribers utilize the same SecurityPolicy.

 Since computing power increases every year, specific algorithms that are considered as secure today can become insecure in the future, therefore, it makes sense to support different security policies in an OPC UA Application and to be able to adopt more as they become available.
 NIST or other agencies even make predictions about the expected lifetime of algorithms (see NIST 800-57).
 The list of supported security policies will be updated based on recommendation such as those published by NIST.
 From a deployment point of view it is important that the periodic site-review checks that the currently selected list of security profiles still fulfil the required security objectives and if they do not, then a newer selection of Security Profiles is selected